ryangoy/HVCAN/README.md

+# Fork of pix2pix-tensorflow for VCGAN
+Code base for the CS294-131 final project.

 #pix2pix-tensorflow

 TensorFlow implementation of [Image-to-Image Translation Using Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004v1.pdf) that learns a mapping from input images to output images.